Bind variables are a means of parameterizing SQL statements so that the statements have question marks or parameters in their where clauses, such as:

 This feature is available in:

-If you don't see this feature in your Dynatrace environment, you're likely running Version 2 of Adaptive traffic management.
+If you don't see this feature in your Dynatrace environment, you're likely using Dynatrace classic licensing and will need to switch to Dynatrace Platform Subscription (DPS).